thaoltfv/FDMS/docs/ESTIMATION.md

 This phase focuses on building the user interface to interact with the backend foundation.

 *   **Core Tasks:**
-    *   **Project Setup:** Vue 3, authentication views, and basic administrative UI for users/groups.
+    *   **Project Setup:** Angular, authentication views, and basic administrative UI for users/groups.
     *   **Blueprint Designer UI:** A user interface for creating and editing blueprints, including their sections, fields (with detailed configurations from the spec), and stages.
     *   **Dynamic Form Renderer (Critical Path):** A generic component that can render a data entry form based on the blueprint definition.
 Must support basic field types (text, number, date, file, basic JSONB objects) and their specified configurations.
     *   **Document Management UI:** List, create, and edit views for documents with basic filtering and sorting.